 EDITOR’S NOTE: No matter how good ATLANTIS: THE LOST EMPIRE is, in every sense of the word “good,” parents should exercise some caution, because the very concept of Atlantis has been used for centuries to promote occultism and paganism.
 The occult has its own theology of “good and evil,” and the myth of Atlantis can embody this theology which is abhorrent to God.
 On the other hand, many of the people behind ATLANTIS: THE LOST EMPIRE are confessing, committed Christians (including our friend, Producer Don Hahn and the man who drew and supervised the characterization of Milo, John Pomeroy), and these key people have tried to shape this movie into a positive, moral story.
 However, please discuss the myth of Atlantis with your children so that they understand that this is just a movie fantasy.

+The animated ATLANTIS: THE LOST EMPIRE is a unique blend of art, music, story, and characterization.
+The story follows Milo Thatch, a slightly naive linguistics expert, and a colorful band of explorers.
+Milo’s quest leads them to the depths of the ocean floor to find an ancient civilization which, at the height of its glory, was swept away without a trace by a giant tidal wave thousands of years ago.
 ATLANTIS overwhelms the imagination with its sometimes stunning visual and auditory impact and with plenty of action.
 Voice, writing and artistic talent combine to engage the audience.
 The depth of the characters adds to its emotional power.
 The movie teaches the value of honor, compassion and relationships.
 A solid moral tone pervades much of the film, which also includes a crucial scene where the hero appears to pray at one point.
 Regrettably, the movie also borrows from some occult, pagan theories about Atlantis being an advanced civilization powered by special energy crystals which the people worshipped.
 This gives the movie a confused, pluralistic worldview.
 This is another sign of the pluralistic paganism of our age, which tries so hard not to offend the sensibilities of non-Christians.